-A 10-year old bow will have a scattering of current technology backing it up in case it fails in some way.
+A 10-year old bow will have a scattering of current technology available should it fail somehow.

 Some factors that decrease the lifetime of a bow are bad physical form while shooting, overusing the bow while not taking care of it properly, accidental dry firing, improper storage and irregularity in maintenance.